chuqiaoshen/Git-Influencer/README.md

    - HDFS: considering about the benefit for combining spark and HDFS, data will be stored to HDFS for data processing.

 * **Data Processing**
-   - use spark for batch processing
+   - use spark for batch processing data on HDFS
-   - algorithms(PageRank) in scala
+   - algorithms(PageRank) written in scala
    - other network analysis algorithms in graphX (TBD)

 * **Database**